Improving Facade Parsing with Vision Transformers and Line Integration: Introduction

-Recent advancements in deep learning proffer enhanced insights into image comprehension \cite{lecun2015deep}.
-Convolutional Neural Networks (CNNs) excel in discerning intricate hierarchical features within images and consistently attain state-of-the-art (SOTA) results across diverse domains \cite{li2021survey,gu2018recent}.
-Antecedent studies \cite{femiani2018facade,ma2020pyramid} employing CNNs for semantic façade parsing have outperformed traditional methods on open-source datasets like eTRIMs \cite{korc2009etrims}, ECP2011 \cite{teboul2010ecole}, Graz2012 \cite{riemenschneider2012irregular}, and CMP2013 \cite{tylevcek2013spatial}.
-Certain investigations\cite{liu2017deepfacade,DAI2021107921} harness façade priors to augment window segmentation quality, postulating rectangularity of windows and achieving this end through object detection \cite{girshick2015fast}, requiring high extra computation cost.
-Such methodologies are tailored for extant datasets characterized by front-facing architectural views, controlled illumination, and minimal occlusions\cite{rohlig2017visibility}.
+Besides, existing methodologies are tailored for extant datasets characterized by front-facing architectural views, controlled illumination, and minimal occlusions \cite{rohlig2017visibility}.
 Nevertheless, these datasets' volume and architectural style diversity fall short of meeting the intricate demands of contemporary deep learning architectures.
 The predominance of rectified images in most datasets suggests potential performance bottlenecks in real-world applications.
 The constraints in image resolutions of datasets also hint at suboptimal generalization capabilities in realistic scenarios.

 Furthermore, previous methodologies for facade parsing utilizing CNN-based approaches were limited, primarily due to the inherent inability of rudimentary neural networks to model long-range pixel interactions, thereby compromising optimal feature representation through contextual information.
 Recently, the Vision Transformer (ViT) \cite{dosovitskiy2020image}, a revolutionary deep learning architecture, has heralded notable advancements within the realm of computer vision \cite{strudel2021segmenter,khan2022transformers}.
 Intrinsically designed to discern contextual relationships and adeptly handle high-resolution imagery through segmented patches, it emerges as an exemplar for semantic segmentation tasks \cite{zhao2017pyramid,minaee2021image}.
 However, in spite of its evident potential, the exploration of ViT in facade segmentation remains embryonic, attributed largely to its voracious data appetites \cite{steiner2021train} and the prevailing paucity of comprehensive facade datasets.